nburbinski/art-project/README.md

 # art-project

-A project that will use the Mets API do display and search popular art pieces
+A project that will use the Mets API to display and search popular art pieces